 The Dominican Republic oozes life.
-Any day is cause for celebrating and enjoying the outdoors, and Dominicans themselves are among the most gregarious people you’ll meet.
-This second largest country in the Caribbean is also too big to see in just a week.
+Any day is cause for celebrating and enjoying the outdoors.
+This second largest country in the Caribbean is as large as its offerings are diverse.
 Plan your itinerary well to add local flavor to your trip.

 From baseball games to cooling off in aquamarine rivers, hiking cacao farms or exploring the Colonial City: there’s a lot to do, see and taste.